BoopChat/boop/README.md

 1. Docker
     1. If you don't have docker desktop download it [here](https://www.docker.com/products/docker-desktop)
     2. Create your container and database by either:
-        1. Using the following command in the terminal (change the variables in quotes + remove quotes):
+        1. Using the following command in the terminal:

-            `docker run -d -p 5432:5432 --name "database-container" -e POSTGRES_PASSWORD="database-password" -e POSTGRES_DB="database-name" -e POSTGRES_USER="database-user" postgres`
+            `docker run -d -p 5432:5432 --name boop_db -e POSTGRES_PASSWORD=database-password -e POSTGRES_DB=database-name -e POSTGRES_USER=database-user postgres`

         OR

-        2. Navigating to the server sub directory and using the docker compose file:
+        1. Navigating to the server sub directory and using the docker compose file:

             `docker-compose up -d`

+            `docker run -dp 5432:5432 boop_db`

 2. Database settings in server files:
     1. In VSCode or whatever code editor you're using open server/config and create a new file called config.json.